-Although paying for an attorney may not be something you consider, you’d be surprised at how little good legal representation will cost.
-In fact, our clients’ attorney fees are often paid by the employers’ insurance company.
+Although paying for an attorney seems expensive, you’d be surprised at how little good legal representation can cost.
+In fact, our attorney fees are often paid by your employer’s insurance company.

-If a worker dies due to a workplace injury, his or her spouse and dependents may receive monthly income through workers’ compensation death benefits.
+If your loved one died due to a workplace injury, his or her spouse and dependents may receive monthly income through workers’ compensation death benefits.
 In certain egregious circumstances, a wrongful death lawsuit may be the most appropriate way to secure your family’s future.

-Call us today at (781) 916-9932 for a no-cost discussion with our Burlington, Methuen, and Boston workers' compensation lawyers.
+Call DiBella Law Offices, P.C., today at (781) 262-3338 for a no-cost discussion with our Boston workers' compensation lawyers about your situation.

 - OSHA Worker Rights and Protections - Occupational Safety and Health Administration

 - At Work Safety Topics, Tips & Training from NSC.org

 - CDC - The National Institute for Occupational Safety and Health (NIOSH)